Date: April 21, 2026

 Maybe the most distinctive part is that this resource is built around community.

 Some of the early visible contributors are medical students and trainees.
-That sends a strong message that we value the learner perspective and this field is open to you.
+That sends a strong message that we value the learner perspective and that this field is open to you.

 For our audience: